Daniel Fischbuch

-Daniel Fischbuch (born 19 August 1993) is a German professional ice hockey player.
-He is currently under contract with Adler Mannheim in the Deutsche Eishockey Liga (DEL).
+Daniel Fischbuch (born 19 August 1993) is a German professional ice hockey player who is a forward for Adler Mannheim of the Deutsche Eishockey Liga (DEL).

 Playing career

 Born in Bad Friedrichshall, Fischbach played in the youth ranks of Heilbronn, Bietigheim, Mannheim und Bad Nauheim before joining the youth team of Düsseldorfer EG in 2009.
 He made his debut for Düsseldorf in Germany's top flight Deutsche Eishockey Liga (DEL) during the 2011–12 season.
 Over the years, he established himself as a vital member of the Düsseldorf team.

 In April 2016, he penned a deal with fellow DEL outfit Eisbären Berlin.
 Fischbuch later returned for a second stint with original club, Düsseldorfer EG for three seasons through to the 2022–23 season.

 On 18 April 2023, Fischbuch left Düsseldorf to sign a two-year contract with Adler Mannheim.